questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 **You have to pay a fee to play this game, how much are you ready to pay?**

-To find out, we have to calculate the expected value of a game.
+To find out, we need to calculate the expected value of a game.
 This is easy since we know all `possible outcomes` and their `respective probabilities of occurrence`.
 We can write these in the below table: